 Responsibility in professional preparation.
-Those involved in the preparation and training of nutrition professionals have an obligation to accord learners the same respect and treatment given other groups by providing quality education that benefits the profession and the public.
+Those involved in the preparation and training of nutrition professionals have an obligation to accord learners the same respect and treatment given to other groups by providing quality education that benefits the profession and the public.

 Section 2: NANP members strive to make the educational environment and culture conducive to the health of all involved, and free from all forms of discrimination and harassment.

-Section 3: NANP members involved in professional preparation and development engage in careful planning; present material that is accurate, developmentally and culturally appropriate; provide reasonable and prompt feedback; state clear and reasonable expectations; and conduct fair assessments and prompt evaluations of learners.
+Section 3: NANP members involved in professional preparation and development engage in careful planning; present material that is accurate, developmentally, and culturally appropriate; provide reasonable and prompt feedback; state clear and reasonable expectations, and conduct fair assessments and prompt evaluations of learners.

-Section 4: NANP members protect the privacy of students, interns and apprentices’ records and establish the right for those to inspect and review their records according to the Family Educational Rights and Privacy Act (FERPA) and European regulations established by General Data Protection Regulation (GDPR).
+Section 4: NANP members protect the privacy of students, interns, and apprentices’ records and establish the right for those to inspect and review their records according to the Family Educational Rights and Privacy Act (FERPA) and European regulations established by General Data Protection Regulation (GDPR).

 Section 5: NANP members provide objective, comprehensive, and accurate counseling to learners about career opportunities, development, and advancement, and assist learners in securing professional employment or further educational opportunities, when able and appropriate.

-Section 6: NANP members will refrain from dissemination of negative information or public disparagement, (including on social media) of other nutritional professionals, students, training programs, and/or educational institutions as it is not professional or appropriate behavior.
+Section 6: NANP members will refrain from the dissemination of negative information or public disparagement, (including on social media) of other nutritional professionals, students, training programs, and/or educational institutions as it is not professional or appropriate behavior.

 Appendix: NANP Ethics Committee Procedural Checklist